 4. This is serious business

-The worst part about all of this is not just that the science behind “the circumcision solution” is so shaky, but that the actual implementation of these recommendations—so vociferously pushed-for by the circumcision advocates doing this research — may very well lead to more HIV infections, not less.
+The most troubling part about all of this is not just that the science behind “the circumcision solution” is being promoted with so little caution or debate, but that the actual implementation of these recommendations may very well lead to more HIV infections, not less.
 The big idea here is “risk compensation” – the subject of an interesting paper by Robert Van Howe and Michelle Storms.

 Risk compensation occurs when people believe they have been provided additional protection (wearing safety belts) [such that] they will engage in higher risk behavior (driving faster).
 As a consequence of the increase in higher risk behavior, the number of targeted events (traffic fatalities) either remains unchanged or [actually] increases.

 Risk compensation will accompany the circumcision solution in Africa.
 Circumcision has been promoted as a natural condom, and African men have reported having undergone circumcision in order not to have to continually use condoms.
 Such a message has been adopted by public health researchers.
 A recent South African study assessing determinants of demand for circumcision listed “It means that men don’t have [to] use a condom” as a circumcision advantage in the materials they presented to the men they surveyed.
 [Yet] if circumcision results in lower condom use, the number of HIV infections will increase.
 [Citations can be found in the original paper.]